 In case your phone suddenly stopped showing WhatsApp contact names, this is the first thing you need to verify.
 Here’s how you can do that on Android smartphones.

 - Open the Settings app.

-- Tap on Apps or App management (This may change slightly depending on your phone brand/OS).
+- Select Apps or App Management (this may change slightly depending on your phone brand/OS).

-- Tap on the list of Apps and scroll down to WhatsApp.
+- Tap on the list of apps (usually See all apps) and scroll down to WhatsApp.

 - Select the Contacts option.

-- Make sure you have granted access to contacts within this option.
+- Make sure you have granted access to contacts by choosing Allow.